jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.14.9 LongProfile

-Plots the stream longitudinal profiles for one or more rivers..
+Plots the stream longitudinal profiles for one or more rivers.

 *Parameters*: